pgpbpadilla/pgpbpadilla.github.io/journal/hobby/kbd/_posts/2023-11-06-zsa-voyager-pt1.md

 toc: false
 ---

-# ZSA's Voyager, part 1

 I had only one goal, to replicate my Moonlander layout in the Voyager and it took longer than I had expected.

+# From ZSA's Moonlander to Voyager, part 1

 I already have a good setup for the Moonlander and I wanted to simply copy-paste my Moonlander layout in the Voyager.
 I use a 34